Gori4ka/translator-bundle/README.md

 # Translator bundle for symfony2

-Translate any text via google, microsoft, yandex translate api.
+Translate any text via google, microsoft and yandex translate api.

 ## Installation